oren/aws-solution-architect-associate/well-architected-framework.md

 these causes to others as needed.

-REL 9 How do you plan for disaster recovery?
+**REL 9 How do you plan for disaster recovery?**

 Data recovery (DR) is critical should restoration of data be required from backup methods.
 Your definition of and execution on the objectives, resources, locations, and functions of this data must align with RTO and RPO objectives.

 Best practices:
-• Recovery objectives are defined: Recovery time objective (RTO) and recovery point objective (RPO) are defined.
+* Recovery objectives are defined: Recovery time objective (RTO) and recovery point objective (RPO) are defined.
-• Recovery strategy is defined: A disaster recovery (DR) strategy has been defined to meet objectives.
+* Recovery strategy is defined: A disaster recovery (DR) strategy has been defined to meet objectives.
-• Configuration drift is managed: Ensure that AMIs and the system configuration state are up-to-date at the DR site or region, as well as the limits on AWS services.
+* Configuration drift is managed: Ensure that AMIs and the system configuration state are up-to-date at the DR site or region, as well as the limits on AWS services.
-• Test and validate disaster recovery implementation: Regularly test failover to DR to ensure that RTO and RPO are met.
+* Test and validate disaster recovery implementation: Regularly test failover to DR to ensure that RTO and RPO are met.
-• Recovery is automated: Use AWS or third-party tools to automate system recovery.
+* Recovery is automated: Use AWS or third-party tools to automate system recovery.

 ### 3.4 Performance Efficiency
 #### 3.4.1 Selection